 You are an artist who is confident in copperplate calligraphy skill, but still does not feel your masterpiece attracts a decent amount of attention.
-It is probably because you have not reached out to purchase the best nibs for copperplate that suit you.
+It is probably because you have not reached out to purchase the top-rated nibs for copperplate that suit you.

 I know that many people will say that skill matters the most, but actually, we all know that a good supporter is important just like skill.
 In terms of the relevant tools and materials, we will need a pen holder, ink, premium quality paper, and the most important is nibs.
 Not any nibs can be used, but the most beautiful copperplate nibs.